animatedmax/spring-data-geode/src/main/markdown/reference/data.md

-However, whether you are using GemFire in a standalone environment with an Open Source JTA Transaction Management implementation that supports "*Last Resource*", or a managed environment (e.g. Java EE AS such as WAS), Spring Data for GemFire has you covered.
+However, whether you are using GemFire in a standalone environment with an Open Source JTA Transaction Management implementation that supports "*Last Resource*", or a managed environment (e.g. Java EE AS such as WAS), Spring Data for VMware GemFire has you covered.

 There are a series of steps you must complete to properly use GemFire as a "*Last Resource*" in a JTA transaction involving